A Guide to Improving Your Editorial Review Process

 You have to empower your team with the right data, data, and authority to make modifications to how you create and review content.
 This can be easily done through honest and transparent communication during retrospective meetings at regular intervals.

-All of the four steps of the editorial process for publishing are a form of collaboration where relevant members at each step of the review process share their feedback with each other until they unanimously agree that the draft is ready for publication.
+All the four steps of the editorial approval process for publishing are a form of collaboration where relevant members at each step of edit flow of the review process share their feedback with each other until they unanimously agree that the draft is ready for publication.

 The tools used during these phases determine the efficiency of the overall process.